slywiggler/slywebsite/content/about.md

 # The Author
 SlyPrincess is an author, elf, bunny and doll woman who has been creating escapist fantasies since she was a little boy.
 This specific fantasy began to form as a proto-setting used in TTRPG games beginning in 2021.
 She began writing stories for others to read in 2024, primarily in the Human Domestication Guide Setting.
 Now she's writting about Reverie!
-For more information in SlyPrincess, follow her on social media or read her stories [here](https://slyprincess.carrd.co/).
+For more information on SlyPrincess, follow her on social media or read her stories [here](https://slyprincess.carrd.co/).
 For more information on being a woman, read about HRT [here](https://en.wikipedia.org/wiki/Hormone_replacement_therapy).
 For more information on being a pactling, head to your local *Abby of Erathii*.